 - Senior Leadership Speaker’s Program

-Note 1: Effective DEC 2018, Applicants with home and/or duty locations in close proximity to a Senior Service College (i.e. The Eisenhower School, Army War College), may not apply to the DAU-SSCF, applicants must apply to SSC via the Army’s Senior Enterprise Talent Management (SETM) program announcements.
+Note 1: Effective December 2018, applicants with home and/or duty locations within 60 miles of a Senior Service College (SSC) (i.e. The Eisenhower School, Army War College), may not apply to the DAU-SSCF.
+Applicants must apply to SSC via the Army’s Senior Enterprise Talent Management (SETM) program announcements.

-The Army DACM Office will fund the tuition cost of the program at each location for Army acquisition civilian participants.
-Non-Army participants will be responsible for the cost of tuition and any per diem and travel cost.
+The Army DACM Office will fund the tuition cost of the program for Army Acquisition Workforce (AAW) civilian participants.
+Non-AAW participants will be responsible for the cost of tuition and any per diem and travel cost, and are subject to participation on a space availability basis only.

 Applications are welcome from Army and non-Army Civilians.
-Following are the eligibility requirements for all applicant types.
-NOTE: Non Army Acquisition Workforce Civilians (i.e. DOD, Federal Service and Industry) applicants must demonstrate eligibility equivalency for all criteria identified.
+Following are the eligibility requirements for each applicant type.
+NOTE: Non-Army Acquisition Workforce Civilians (i.e. DOD, Federal Service and Industry) applicants must demonstrate eligibility equivalency for all criteria identified.

-- Be a permanent GS-14/15 (or equivalent broadband) Department of the Army Civilian
+- Be a permanent GS-14/15 (or equivalent broadband) Department of the Army Civilian.
+Note: Career or Career Conditional.
+Note: Includes term eligible employees with at least three years remaining on the term appointment.

 - Have a Secret clearance at time of application